 ROMP currently works with both the University of Toronto and McMaster University to help coordinate clinical rotations for Physician Assistant trainees in Ontario.

-health professionalsPhysician Assistants (PAs) have been part of the health care system in the United States of America since the 1960s.
-In Canada, PAs primarily work in the Canadian Armed Forces.
-However, in Manitoba they are designated clinical assistants.
+Physician Assistants (PAs) have been part of the health care system in the United States of America since the 1960s.
+In Canada, PAs used to primarily work in the Canadian Armed Forces.
+Now, in addition to this role, PAs are designated clinical assistants in some provinces.

 There are currently two programs of study offered for training Physician Assistants, one at McMaster University and one at the University of Toronto.